codedarkness/spectrwm/README.md

 Add your keybindings in spectrwm.conf

-Too lazzy! that's why i user *Manjaro* o *Debian* to install my base system and work from that.
+To lazzy! that's why i user *Manjaro* o *Debian* to install my base system and work from that.